Emergency response guide Planning for emergencies

 - Know two exit routes from your office and the classrooms in which you are teaching.
 See floor plans.

 - Have emergency supplies at work and at home including personal medications.
 Personal 72-hour kits are considered the minimum.
 The AS Bookstore sells pre-made emergency kits.
-Check out the following source for suggestions as well; Washington State Preparedness or FEMA Ready site
+Check out the following source for suggestions as well; http://www.whatcomready.org/preparedness/what-to-know-about-disaster-kits/ or https://www.ready.gov/

 - First aid and CPR training is available free to campus employees.
 To sign up, call the Environmental Health and Safety office or access the WWU training website.
 Students may contact the American Red Cross or Bellingham Technical College regarding training opportunities.
 Departments wishing to organize classes for student employees may choose to contact Randy Flitz of I Know CPR.